emcarlson2017/international-data-preprocessing/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE.md file for details
+See the LICENSE.md file for details.

 ## Acknowledgments